Tomology/authentication/README.md

 7. If valid, the requested data will be sent back to the client.
 If not, an error will be sent back.

 Note: all JWT communication must happen over HTTPS?

+### Dependencies

+'jsonwebtoken'

+`npm install jsonwebtoken`

+### Usage

+`const jwt = require('jsonwebtoken');`

+Signing the token:<br>
+`jwt.sign(payload, secretKey, [options, callback]);`

+In authentication, the payload you want to send is the user's ID.
+For example:<br>
+`const payload = { user: { id: user.id, }, };`

+### Refresh Tokens

+An extra 'count' column will be added to our users table in our database.
+It stores the version of the token that is live and that people are using.
+It is going to be unique per user.
+When someone logs into our app, we are going to validate that and if it is valid, we are then going to send back two tokens - a refresh token, and an access token (both will be JWT).
+The refresh token will be a long lived token.
+The access token will expire after a short time.
+Inside both these tokens we will store the user ID.
+In the refresh token we will store the current count that the user has in the database.
+We will be sending these back with two cookies.
+What happens when the access token expires?
+If the refresh token is valid, we will refresh the access token, if not, we treat them as an unauthenticated user.
+Expired access token --> Server - Fetch User -> DataBase (compare count that is in the database to the count that is in the refresh token) - User -> Server --> New Access Token

 ## Managing Passwords